Brady, Patriots beat Rodgers, Packers 31-17

 The longest was a 51-yard pass to Marquez Valdes-Scantling in the third quarter that helped set up Rodgers' 15-yard TD pass to Jimmy Graham that tied the game at 17.
 But the pocket got smaller in the second half as the Patriots defense sped him up, hitting him six times and sacking him once.

-Brady completed 16 of his first 22 passes but had seven straight incompletions in the third quarter - the most of his career.
+Brady completed 16 of his first 22 passes but had six straight incompletions in the third quarter.

 There wasn't a turnover in the game until Green Bay's Jones was stripped by Lawrence Guy early in the fourth quarter.
 The fumble was recovered by Stephon Gilmore on the Patriots' 24.